Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 6. The energy conversion efficiency in LBW is extremely low.
 It is usually below than 10%.

-Applications of Laser Beam Welding Process
+Applications of Laser Beam Welding

-2. It is employed for high precision welds.
+2. It is employed for high-precision welds.
 As it does not use any electrode, the final weld will be light but strong.

 4. However, laser beam welding is used in medical industries to hold metals together on a small scale.

 That’s it thanks for reading.
 If you like our article then please share it with your friends.
 If you have any questions about this article you can ask in the comments.
-You can download a PDF of this article by clicking the download button.

 Read Next: